Anne French Memorial Trust

 • Established Relationships: With no public application process, having existing relationships with the Diocese of Norwich or being known to the trustees appears to be a practical prerequisite for funding.

-• Clear Charitable Purpose: As a trust established in 1963, it maintains traditional charitable focus on religious and educational purposes within its geographic area.
+• Clear Charitable Purpose: As a trust registered in 1969, it maintains traditional charitable focus on religious and educational purposes within its geographic area.

 Key Takeaways for Grant Writers

 • Not a Public Funder: This trust does not operate an open application process.
-Organizations outside the Diocese of Norwich internal network are unlikely to secure funding.
+Organisations outside the Diocese of Norwich internal network are unlikely to secure funding.

-• Work Through Diocesan Channels: The most effective route to funding is through connections with the Diocese of Norwich, particularly for organizations supporting clergy welfare or diocesan mission.
+• Work Through Diocesan Channels: The most effective route to funding is through connections with the Diocese of Norwich, particularly for organisations supporting clergy welfare or diocesan mission.

 • Geographic Restriction is Absolute: The trust is explicitly restricted to the Diocese of Norwich and Norfolk.
-Organizations outside this area should not pursue this funder.
+Organisations outside this area should not pursue this funder.

-• Trustee Discretion Drives Decisions: With only three trustees making individual case-by-case decisions, funding is highly personalized rather than formula-driven.
+• Trustee Discretion Drives Decisions: With only three trustees making individual case-by-case decisions, funding is highly personalised rather than formula-driven.

 • Limited Transparency: The trust does not publish detailed grant recipient lists or specific funding criteria, making it difficult to identify patterns beyond the broad categories stated in their charitable purposes.

-• Contact the Administrator First: For organizations that believe they align with the trust's mission, initial contact with the administrator (Nigel Whitlam) is the appropriate first step to determine if an application would be considered.
+• Contact the Trust Directly: For organisations that believe they align with the trust's mission, initial contact by phone (01603 629001) or letter to the registered address is the appropriate first step to determine if an application would be considered.

 • Educational Support Exists: Beyond clergy support, the trust does fund specific educational initiatives like the UEA PGCE bursary, suggesting openness to education-focused proposals within Norfolk.